Welcome to Neah Bay, Washington

 - Turn right onto the Hood Canal Bridge and continue on 104 for 15 miles, then 104 will merge with 101, and continue on 101.

 - Travel 37 miles to Port Angeles, at Lincoln St/US-101 turn left and follow 101 for 5.5 miles.

 - Turn right at WA-112 and stay on 112 for 38 miles, turn right to stay on 112 and continue another 22 miles, turn right again to stay on 112 and travel 3 miles into Neah Bay.

 From Neah Bay:

-- Turn left on Hobuck Beach Road and take a right at the Y after the bridge.
+- Turn left on Hobuck Beach Road and take a right at the Y after the bridge, onto the gravel road.

 - Travel .5 miles until you reach the Hobuck Beach Resort office on your right.

 Visitors arrive from all over the world to enjoy the

 adventure of Shi Shi Beach.
 The trail consists of a great mix of